sburakoff-vertex/wholesale-girl/src/pages/about.md

 >Start before you are ready.<cite>Albert Einstein</cite>

 As a hobby, Stephen authors the most influential software blog in Boston with over 100,000 page views a month.
-He lives in Boston with his beautiful wife and two boys.
+He lives in Boston with his beautiful wife and two boys and dog Bunny.

 *Thank You for reading!!*